 Who are Transport Action Network (TAN)?

 Although a relatively new organisation TAN has over 50 years’ experience of environmental campaigning.
 Their work includes helping and supporting those opposing damaging road schemes, such as our fight against the LTC.
-We fully support their legal challenges.
+We fully support their legal challenges and work.

-There are two different legal challenges, and both are relevant to the proposed Lower Thames Crossing.
+Two different legal challenges, both very relevant to the proposed Lower Thames Crossing.

 The RIS2 legal challenge